phillipkamps/tea_time/README.md

 ### To get started:
 1. clone this repo
-1. cd into the app's directory
+1. cd into the app's root directory
 1. in the cli, run ```bundle```
 1. in the cli, run ```rails db:{drop,create,migrate,seed}```
 1. in the cli , run ```rails s```